Family Mediation Solicitors

 How long does family mediation take?

 The time it takes to complete mediation will depend on the number of sessions that need to take place.
-Typically, separating couples will be able to reach an agreement in around two to four sessions, which usually last around one to two hours each.
+Typically, separating couples will be able to reach an agreement in around two to four sessions, which usually last around 90 minutes.

-That said, mediation can also be concluded in one session, after a number of weeks, or a number of months depending on your requirements.
+That said, mediation can also be concluded in one session, after a few weeks, or several months depending on your requirements.
+It is a voluntary process that you both enter into, and the pace of the discussions will be determined by you.

 Who chooses a family mediator?